Wounds

 Most patients tell us their first visit feels nothing like what they were used to.
 Here's why.

 We don't just look at the hole — we look at the whole patient.
-At every visit, we evaluate the wound, your overall health, your medications, your nutrition, and your comfort, and pick the dressing, therapy, and treatment that fits where you are right now.
+Overall health, medications, nutrition, and what's been tried before all shape the plan.

 You're not switching sides.you're adding a specialist.